menyagah/scandiweb-app/README.md

 ## About The Project

 This is a php api backend that stores data, retrieves data and deletes it upon user requests.
-Data is store in a mysql database.
+Data is stored in a mysql database.

 ### Built With